schibsted/ai-academy/lessons/w2 - Production.md

 # Week 2 - Production

 Welcome to the second lab session!
-In this weeks video Jeremy shows you how to use a model to clean data, and how to deploy a model on HuggingFace spaces.
+In this session we will focus on how to use a model to clean data, and how to deploy a model on HuggingFace spaces.

 ## Before the lab session